krbnite/krbnite.github.io/_in_progress/2019-03-25-Imputation-of-Categorical-Variables.md

+If you begin to search the web for info imputing categorical variables, you will find a lot of great information -- but most of it is not in the context of deploying a real-time prediction model.

+Case in point: complete case analysis (CCA).
+The most naive approach to this technique is to blindly throw out any row that has a missing value, disregarding the fact that this might alter the population and bias your results.
+This can trim down a data set pretty quickly if there is a column that is mostly always NULL.
+So a slightly less naive approach might be to first throw out any columns that are almost always NULL, then cut down on the rows.
+Might be...
+But also, might not be.
+For example, what if any time the column had a value, you had near 100% certainty in the outcome?).

+At this point, a more thoughtful scientist may wonder: "Wait, is CCA a bad move?
+What conditions must be met to ensure that the CCA subpopulation is a fair representation of the original population?"
+For CCA, it is important to ensure the data is missing at random (MAR) or missing completely at random (MCAR).

+Ok, fine -- let's say the missing data respects the strongest criterion, MCAR.
+Then what?
+You throw out some rows, train a model on N features, and deploy it in the wild.

+What happens?

+Well, turns out that CCA completely misses the point here.
+Throwing out data might be a valid approach for exploring data and estimating various population statistics, but is not necessarily acceptable in the context of deploying a prediction model.

+Think about it:  if your model is expected to provide the best prediction possible right here, right now, given the available data, then the model cannot just conveniently ignore the request (or crash!) because some feature values are missing.

+At minimum, the deployed prediction model needs to provide estimates (and uncertainties in those estimates for bonus points) whether or not there is data missing (or, absolute minimum: a message that says, "Not enough data.
+This models sucks!").

+Though the model cannot ignore the request (i.e., cannot throw out the "current row of data"), it might be ok ignore the features hosting those missing values (e.g., by rerouting to another model trained on less features).
+Another approach is to assume the value of the missing values.
+With no information other than population-scale information, this would be the mean, median, or mode -- the best guess you have knowing nothing else about the current instance.
+You can also acknolwedge that you do have other information about the current instance, e.g., other features that put the current instance into a known cluster, the median, mean, or mode of which might be a better fill for the missing value.
+And lastly (for this paragraph), the model can choose to find meaning in the missingness itself (i.e., leave it as its own value).

+Some how, some way -- the model must deal with the missing value without giving up!

+# The Scenario

 Let's say you are working with a data set about depressed subjects.
 Maybe you want to estimate at intake whether this person will complete treatment, or dropout.
 Given the